Carry Out a Free Arizona Warrant Search: Wanted Persons

 Phone: (520)-866-5111

-Locate Arrest Warrant Details via Arizona Municipalities
+Retrieve Arrest Warrant Details via Municipalities in AZ

-Some arrest warrant details may be available within the municipalities where they were issued.
 These records can typically be found through the Public Access to Court Information tool but may also be available from municipal courts or their clerks or from police departments.
 Below are the most populous cities within Arizona and where to request warrant details within them.

 Records can be requested from the Phoenix Municipal Court for $0.50 per page.
 Certified copies can be provided for an additional $17.
 It takes 3 to 5 business days to process requests.
 Likewise, researchers can use the online Request for Phoenix Municipal Court Records to submit their request.7